Texas Poker Clubs To Remain Open After AG Declines To Issue Opinion

 The facts of the case underline the absurdity of Texas’s law vis-a-vis the will of its people.
 When the players and room runners themselves are literally begging for legal opinions, it may be time to reexamine the statutes.

-Whatever the court decides, the presence of so many clubs suggests that Texans are ready for legal poker.
+Whatever the court decides, the presence of so many clubs suggests that Texas is ready for legal online poker.
 Let’s hope the lawmakers are listening with their ears on this one.